Contents

 var p = const Point(/*constant context*/);

 • The initializer for a variable that's prefixed by the const keyword.
-Example:
+For example:

 dart